 How Does Hospital Indemnity Insurance Work?

-Voluntary hospital indemnity helps employees pay for hospital stays, and they can use the coverage for expenses like out-of-pocket medical costs, transportation, childcare, and more.
+A supplemental Hospital Indemnity insurance plan helps employees pay for hospital stays, and they can use the coverage for expenses like out-of-pocket medical costs, transportation, childcare, and more.

 - Many Americans struggle to pay for healthcare services and end up getting into debt.